 Department of Counseling

-The Department of Counseling provides support work for undergraduate degrees and offers a Master of Arts degree in Counseling and a Doctor of Philosophy degree in Counselor Education and Supervision.
+The Department of Counseling provides support work for undergraduate degrees and offers a Master of Education degree in School Counseling, a Master of Science degree in Clinical Mental Health Counseling, and a Doctor of Philosophy degree in Counselor Education and Supervision.
 The nationally CACREP (Council for Accreditation of Counseling and Related Educational Programs) accredited master’s and doctoral degrees offer the opportunity for advanced study and professional development in the field of counseling.
 (See the UTSA Graduate Catalog for further information.)

 Counseling (COU) Courses